bts-mbds-precourse/bts-mbds-precourse-team1/README.md

 * /figures
   * contains graphs made during this project e.g. the average temperature between 1850 and 2012
 * /data_set
-  * you have to put the climate change data set here ([click here to download the data set](https://www.kaggle.com/berkeleyearth/climate-change-earth-surface-temperature-data#GlobalTemperatures.csv))
+  * you have to put the climate change data set here.  ([click here to download the data set](https://www.kaggle.com/berkeleyearth/climate-change-earth-surface-temperature-data#GlobalTemperatures.csv))  main.py will look in this folder for the data set when it runs
   * Note: put following CSV in this folder (from the link above) GlobalLandTemperaturesByMajorCity.csv

 For example